 - Preheat the oven to 425F.
 Boil a large pot of water, then line two cookie sheets with parchment paper then set aside.

-- Divide the dough into 10 pieces.
+- Divide the dough into 8-10 pieces.
 Fold the ends over each other, then flip the dough over.
 Make a loose claw with your hand over the dough and move your hand and the dough in a circular motion.
 This will create a smooth ball of dough.

 - Once the water is at a rolling boil, add the dark brown sugar.
 The water will start to bubble up a little so be careful.

 - Gently lower a couple of the bagels into the boiling water.
 Boil on either side for 1 minute, then using a slotted spoon return the boiled bagels to the cookie sheet.
-Repeat with the reamining bagel dough.
+Repeat with the remaining bagel dough.

-- Once the bagels come out of the boiling water, you can add your toppings if you wish.
-Otherwise, bake the bagels in a 425F oven for 20 – 25 minutes or until they are golden brown.
+- Bake the bagels in a 425F oven for 20 – 25 minutes or until they are golden brown.

 Notes